OnStepX ConfiguratorOnStep Configuration Generator

 Mount Type

-Remember coords across power cycles (needs FRAM)
+Remember coords across power cycles (needs FRAM)// ON Remembers approximate mount coordinates across power cycles.

 Time & Location